wo-language/wo/justifications.md

 ### The possibilities of variable declaration and assignment

-> #### Why is the syntax so different from C?
-> Other than declaration syntax, the differences are not major and stem from two desires.
-First, the syntax should feel light, without too many mandatory keywords, repetition, or arcana.
-Second, the language has been designed to be easy to analyze and can be parsed without a symbol table.
-This makes it much easier to build tools such as debuggers, dependency analyzers, automated documentation extractors, IDE plug-ins, and so on.
-C and its descendants are notoriously difficult in this regard.
->
-> #### Why are declarations backwards?
->
-> They’re only backwards if you’re used to C. In C, the notion is that a variable is declared like an expression denoting its type, which is a nice idea, but the type and expression grammars don’t mix very well and the results can be confusing; consider function pointers.
-Go mostly separates expression and type syntax and that simplifies things (using prefix * for pointers is an exception that proves the rule).
->
-> ...the := short declaration form argues that a full variable declaration should present the same order as := so

-Additionally, arranging the type like this helps to avoid C's complex "spiral" function types.

 Go offers these styles of declarations:
 ```go
 //z := 1 // not possible at package level